Causes of Brain Injury

 Legal Options In The Aftermath of a Brain Injury Due to the Act of Others

 Many times, traumatic brain injury and acquired brain injury are the result of negligent actions of others.
 If you, or a loved one, are suffering from brain injury caused by an accident, incident, or medical malpractice, you might be entitled to receive financial compensation for your pain and suffering.
-Rosenfeld Injury Lawyers offer a no-obligation, free consultation to discuss your case.
-Call the law firm at (888) 424-5757 to speak with an attorney about filing a claim for financial recompense to cover medical bills, lost wages and other expenses associated with your injuries.
+Rosenfeld Injury Lawyers LLC offer a no-obligation, free consultation to discuss your case.
+Call the law firm at (888) 424-5757 to speak with an Illinois brain injury attorney about filing a claim for financial recompense to cover medical bills, lost wages and other expenses associated with your injuries.